Financial planning, career development and investing information - Money-Zine.com

 Life Expectancy (Years)

-This is your life expectance when you reach your early retirement age.
+This is your life expectancy when you reach your early retirement age.
 People mistakenly believe that life expectancies are in the range of 75 years of age.
 However, that figure applies only at birth.
 Financial planning experts often use a conservative estimate of age 90 or 95.

 Desired Household Income ($ / Year)

-Your desired household income is the level of income you would like to achieve while retired - stated in today's dollars, not future dollars.
+Your desired household income is the level of income you would like to achieve while retired, stated in today's dollars, not future dollars.

 Anticipated Rate of Inflation (%)